PrometheusBlocks/orchestrator-core/README.md

 # PrometheusBlocks — Orchestrator Core

+## Day 1 Completed (2025-05-02)

+- Migrated GitHub client to use the `requests` library.
+- Added unit tests for the GitHub client (tests/test_github_client.py).
+- Updated `requirements.txt` with `requests` and `packaging`.
+- Verified CLI list/show commands and all tests pass.

 This repository provides the *contract definition* and a minimal *registry CLI* for PrometheusBlocks utilities.

 * **contracts/utility_contract.py** — Pydantic data model that every utility must import.